 - information from our logs which indicates activity on the app and the portal.

 - information that you submit on the contact pages of our website, such as your name and email address; and

-- information collected from cookies, please see separate Cookie Information Notice.
+- information collected from cookies which may include your IP address, please see separate Cookie Information Notice.